This stuffed chicken parmesan recipe makes the most satisfying and cheesy weeknight dinner!

-Healthy recipes for stuffed chicken will make you feel more sophisticated, but they’re irresistible to even the pickiest eaters!
+Healthy stuffed chicken breast will make you feel more sophisticated, but they’re irresistible to even the pickiest eaters!

 Scroll along for some tips for cooking up this scrumptiousness!
 (Even some tips on how to add this to your low carb recipes collection!)

 When I’m hungry, I often find myself craving this stuffed chicken parmesan recipe.
 It’s so satisfying and protein PACKED!
 This incredible recipe:

 - Has only 6g of carbs per chicken breast (option to up that, if low carb isn’t your thing)

 - Takes just an hour to make

 - Requires no fancy tools